aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 ## Play with Truffle console

-Now you can test the flow that we discussed before:
+Now you can test the flow as mentioned in the NFT Example section:

 ### Mint